Anurag3703/Anurag3703/README.md

 ###

-<h4 align="left">Completed the Hungarian Startup Program 🚀, collaborating with innovative minds to accelerate entrepreneurial ventures in Hungary 🌍.<br>This program helped me hone my skills in startup strategies, business development, and navigating the Hungarian innovation ecosystem.</h4>
+<p align="left">Completed the Hungarian Startup Program 🚀, collaborating with innovative minds to accelerate entrepreneurial ventures in Hungary 🌍.<br>This program helped me hone my skills in startup strategies, business development, and navigating the Hungarian innovation ecosystem.</p>

 ###